the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 {% include top_negative_subreddits.html.html %}

+So, we now have tools to find meaningful timespan where conflicts emmerged during the **Great collapse**.
+We can now link this to the archives on the mothership, where we could find historical events to compare...

+## Top-down approach

+Mission Goal: Indentify specific known world events from the data ...

 Now, we switch our approach.
 Instead of looking at the whole archive first, we use the little bit of corrupted external data we have to target specific event dates.
 We can choose between two major kinds of shocks to see if the network behavior matches:
 * Anticipation of Political Shock: Look for slow builds (like elections) where the tension might have peaked before the event